Skip to main content

 • Code can not escalate its privileges without user consent: Code executing in a Deno runtime can not escalate its privileges without the user agreeing explicitly to an escalation via interactive prompt or a invocation time flag.

-• The initial static module graph can import local files without restrictions: All files that are imported in the initial static module graph can be imported without restrictions, so even if a explicit read permission is not granted for that file.
+• The initial static module graph can import local files without restrictions: All files that are imported in the initial static module graph can be imported without restrictions, so even if an explicit read permission is not granted for that file.
 This does not apply to any dynamic module imports.

 These key principles are designed to provide an environment where a user can execute code with minimal risk of harm to the host machine or network.
 The security model is designed to be simple to understand and to provide a clear separation of concerns between the runtime and the code executing within it.
 The security model is enforced by the Deno runtime, and is not dependent on the underlying operating system.